madhatter/nostalgix.org/_posts/2012-03-19-the-apple-days-are-over.markdown

 strategy I had chosen.
 I tried [Macports](http://www.macports.org) and [fink](http://www.finkproject.org/) to install the necessary libraries for other things I wanted to install.
 It helped to speed up installations, but did not make it less complex to know later, what has been added to the system by which method or tool.
-So I erased the whole disk on the Pismo and installed NetBSD[^5].
+So I erased the whole disk on the Pismo and installed [NetBSD](http://www.netbsd.org/)[^5].

-I should have known the reaction of the management, when I came back to office showing around the result of the last weekend's work: nyet!
+I should have known the reaction of the management, when I came back to office showing around the result of the last weekend's work: _nyet!_

 I installed Mac OS X ("Panther" by that time) again and build vim from the sources.
-I resigned and from that day on primarily used what OS X had to offer.
+I resigned and from that day on I primarily used what OS X had to offer.

 And I got used to it over the years.